Perfect Pulled Pork Recipe

 sun tan lotion

 1) Trim most of the of fat from the exterior of the meat but not all of it.
 Leave no more than 1/8".
 Some folks like to leave it all on hoping it will melt and baste the meat, but I want the seasonings on the meat, not on the fat, and I want the meat to get a crunchy flavorful, seasoned bark.
 Most of the butts I cook are 4 to 6 pounds, pretty well trimmed, and tied with butcher's twine to keep them from falling apart.
-If yours is not already tied, hogtie it something like the picture near the top.
+If yours is not already tied, hogtie it with kite string.
 Don't worry if it isn't fancy, you're going to throw it out, just rope it so it doesn't fall apart.

-3) Insert a digital probe like the Maverick ET-732 and position the tip right in the center.
+3) Insert a digital probe like the Maverick ET-733 and position the tip right in the center.
 Make sure it is not touching the bone or within 1/2" of the bone.
 Fire up the cooker to about 225°F and set it up for 2-zone or indirect smoke cooking (cooker setups are described in the technique section of this site).
 Put the meat on, right on the grate, not in a pan, add about 4 ounces of wood chips, pellets, or chunks to the coals, and go drink a coffee.
 Go make your sauce, slaw, and beans.
 Go watch the game.
 Then cut the lawn.
 Wash the windows.
 Smoke a cigar.
 Make love to your spouse.
 Unfold the lawn chair and read a book with a beer.
 You've got plenty of time.
 Just check your cooker every hour or so to make sure the fuel is sufficient and you are holding at 225 to 250°F. If it goes up to 300°F, don't worry.
 Butt is forgiving.
-But try to keep it down under 250°F. Add additional doses of wood, 4 ounces at a time, every 30 minutes for the first two hours for a total of 16 ounces.
-No need to add more.
-After a while the meat just won't absorb it.
+But try to keep it down under 250°F. Add additional doses of wood, about 4 ounces at a time, every 30 minutes for the first two hours.
+The exact amount will be determined by your preferences and your cooker.

-4) Is it ready?
-When it hits about 170°F, collagens, which are part the connective tissues, begin to melt and turn to gelatin.
+4) When it hits about 170°F, collagens, which are part the connective tissues, begin to melt and turn to gelatin.
 That's magic baby.
 The meat gets much more tender when this happens.
 And juicy.
 When it hits 195°F, it may be ready, and it may not be ready.
 But it's time to check.
 The exterior should be dark brown.
 Some rubs and cookers will make the meat look black like a meteorite, but it is not burnt and it doesn't taste burnt.
 There may be glistening bits of melted fat.
 On a gas cooker it may look shiny pink.
 If there is a bone, use a glove or paper towel to protect your fingers and wiggle the bone.
 If it turns easily and comes out of the meat, the collagens have melted and you are done.
 If there is no bone, use the "stick a fork in it method".
 Insert a fork and try to rotate it 90 degrees.
 If it turns with only a little torque, you're done.
 If it's not done, close the lid and go drink a mint julep for 30 minutes.
-If the internal temp hits 195°F but the meat is still not tender, push on up to 203°F, my new favorite target.
+If the internal temp hits 195°F but the meat is still not tender, push on up to 203°F, my favorite target.
 At this number the meat seems to soften significantly.
 If it is still not soft, you've just got a tough butt.
-Wrap tough butts in aluminum foil and let them go for another hour, but don't take them above 205°F or else the muscle fibers will start giving up moisture and toughen.
-If you can't control the temp on your cooker, wrap the meat in heavy duty foil and move it indoors into a 200°F oven.
+Wrap tough butts in aluminum foil and let them go for another hour.
+If you can't control the temp on your cooker, wrap the meat in heavy duty foil and move it indoors into a 225°F oven.
 Do not add sauce while it is on the cooker.
 That comes after you pull it.

 The fast method.
 After 2 hours of smoking at about 225°F with lots of smoke, put the meat on a roasting rack in a roasting pan and pour a cup of water or apple juice into the pan.
 Cover the meat with foil and fasten the foil tightly to the edges of the pan so the meat is in a nice enclosed environment.
-Roast in the indoor oven at 350°F for another 2 to 3 hours or until the temp hits 203°F and it passes the fork test, above.
+Roast in the indoor oven at 350°F for another 2 to 3 hours or until the temp hits 203°F.

 5) When it is finally ready, go ahead, take a taste.
-You should notice a thick flavorful crust, and right below the telltale "smoke ring" (at right), the bright pink color caused by smoke mixing with combustion gases and moisture.
-Let it rest for 30 to 60 minutes in a faux cambro, in an oven at about 170°F, or wrap in foil.
+You should notice a thick flavorful crust, and right below it is the telltale "smoke ring", the bright pink color caused by smoke mixing with combustion gases and moisture.
 If you are more than an hour from mealtime, you can leave the meat on the cooker with the heat off or put it in the indoor oven and hold it there by dialing the temp down to about 170°F. If you are more than 2 hours from mealtime, wrap it in foil to keep it from drying out and hold it at 170°F. If you are taking the meat to a party, use a faux cambro, which is nothing more than a tight plastic beer cooler in which you can hold the meat.
 Leave the probe in the meat, wrap the hunk tightly in foil, wrap the foil with more towels, and put it the whole thing in the cooler.
 Fill up the cooler with more towels, blankets, or newspaper to keep the meat insulated.
 Hang the thermometer cord over the lid of the cooler, and close it tightly.
 Plug the cord into the readout and make sure it never drops below 145°F. Just know that this technique will soften the bark and change the texture of the meat very slightly.

 For big parties I will smoke 3 or more butts, pull them, and then put them in a big pan.
 I add about 1/2 cup of water per 5 pounds, and about 1 tablespoon of butter per pound.
 I carry it to the party in a cold cooler.
 When I get to the party I heat it in a slow cooker.
 Occasionally I will add the sauce before I leave to make sure it is moist and easy to serve.
 Just don't use so much sauce that you can't taste the meat and the smoke.